-While history recognizes President Abraham Lincoln’s Thanksgiving proclamation, many don’t know that two statesmen persuaded President George Washington to declare the last Thursday in November “a day of thanks” across the new American nation on October 3, 1789, designating Thursday, November 26, 1789, as a day of public thanksgiving and prayer.
+While history recognizes President Abraham Lincoln’s Thanksgiving proclamation, many don’t know that two New Jersey statesmen persuaded President George Washington to declare the last Thursday in November “a day of thanks” across the new American nation.
+On October 3, 1789, the President designated Thursday, November 26, 1789, as a day of public thanksgiving and prayer.
 Let Mr. Local History tell you a story……

-Thanksgiving Proclamation – Thank You, President of the 2nd Congress Elias Boudinot and Former New Jersey Royal Governor Francis Bernard and President Washington!
+Thanksgiving Proclamation – Thank You, President of the 2nd Congress Elias Boudinot, Former New Jersey Royal Governor Francis Bernard, and President Washington!

 In 1789, while serving as a Congressman from New Jersey, Elias Boudinot proposed that the House of Representatives request President George Washington to declare a national day of thanksgiving.
 This was intended to express gratitude for the new Constitution and the establishment of a stable government following the American Revolution.